 For the mom who likes cashmere

 Hard to think of a material (second only to linen, maybe) that moms love more than cashmere.
-This travel set (which is currently 50 percent off) from Amazon’s house fashion line Lark & Ro comes with an eyemask, a pair of socks, a shawl, and a zippable pouch that happens to double as a pillow.
+This sweater-shawl hybrid (which is currently 50 percent off) is from Amazon’s house fashion line Lark & Ro.

 For the mom who just noticed that all the other moms have clogs

 For the mom who kvetches about not seeing enough photos of the grandkids

 The best thing about this excellently reviewed digital picture frame is that it is very simple to set up, and has a very easy-to-use app, so you can remotely drop new photos in there, so she can be surprised with, say, a just-thinking-of-you selfie, or a real-time photo from the kid’s piano recital.

 For the mom who kvetches about not having enough physical photos of the grandkids

 For the mom who thinks she’s Lucille Bluth